Things to do

 When you enter the main hall, there is a huge tree in front of you.
-This pine-tree is about 700 years old and it is very famous as it has a beautiful shape of Fuji Mountain in Shiga Prefecture when you see it from the gate outside.
-It is a unique pine-tree as it has five leaves in one cluster.
-It is suggested that you enjoy this garden in the back of the main hall so that it looks as if it is one picture framed with pillars of the temple.
+This pinetree is about 700 years old and is very famous as the shape of it resembles Mount Fuji.
+It is a unique pinetree as it has five leaves in one cluster.
+I suggest that you enjoy this garden in the back of the main hall so that it looks as if it is one picture framed with pillars of the temple.

 Must See !

-Around 1600, there was the Battle of Fushimi Castle in Kyoto.
-The samurai of Fushimi lost the fight and about 370 of them committed seppuku, also known as suicide.
+Around 400 years ago the siege of Fushimi was fought in Kyoto.
+The samurai of Fushimi lost the fight and about 370 of them committed seppuku, also known as hara-kiri.
 The planks used as the ceiling were originally used as floor where these samurai committed suicide.
-You can still see the stains of the cruel events and there are actually stains of the eyebrow, the eyes, the nose and the mouth of dying samurai.
+You can still see the stains of the cruel events and there are actually stains in the shape of eyebrows, eyes, nose and mouths of dying samurai.
 All these stains are from the blood of the samurai warriors.

 Must Do !